Setting global parameters

 Adding global parameters

-To add a global parameter, click on the gear icon upper right of the prepare canvas in the designer tab.
+To add a global parameter, click on the gear icon located in the upper right of the prepare canvas in the designer tab.
 Select Add Parameter, enter a name for the key and the value and select OK.

 It is a good practice to enclose the parameter value in single quotes when entered and when referenced in the expression builder (e.g.,'$activityDt', '$startDt', '$endDt').
 These parameters in Pig script are in the format $<identifier>.